 There were opportunities for service at five local sites: St. Anthony Catholic School, Washington Yu Ying Public Charter School, the Armed Forces Retirement Home, Carroll Manor Nursing and Rehabilitation Center, and Ronald McDonald House Charities, all within a short drive of the Columbus School of Law.

-For the first time, evening students also had a chance to participate in Orientation Community Service day by sorting school supplies and packing backpacks for local children in need.
-The school supplies were donated by faculty, staff, and students and will be given to children at a Back to School Carnival organized by Veda Rasheed (3E) on August 20.
+For the second year in a row, evening students also had a chance to participate in Community Service Day by sorting school supplies and packing backpacks for local children in need.
+The school supplies were donated by faculty, staff, and students and will be given to children at the Second Annual Back to School Carnival organized by Veda Rasheed (4E).